 Introduction

-Framework for predictive maintenance and reliability-centered maintenance (RCM)– both are used to enhance asset performance and processes in industrial industries.
+Framework for predictive maintenance and reliability centered maintenance (RCM)– both are used to enhance asset performance and processes in industrial industries.

 These strategies are highly successful in terms of lengthening equipment lifespans, improving dependability, and maximizing savings.
 Though both concepts entail pre-scheduling work orders based on consumption, time, or performance factors, they are not synonymous.
 For example, predictive maintenance (PdM) is a maintenance strategy that involves asset performance monitoring to track the performance and condition of equipment during regular operation, aiming to decrease the chance of failures.
 In contrast, RCM is a maintenance plan that integrates several forms of maintenance to maximize efficiency.